har5hit/PermissionHelper/README.md

-# PermissionManager
+# PermissionHelper
 Android Permission Manager Library for easy permission requests.
 This will handle most of your permission handling job and simplify it by giving only 2 callbacks to the listener, success or failure.
 Included a Rationale to show when user denies permission.

 ## Getting Started

-Just create PermissionManager object by passing the Activity/Fragment and a listener for callbacks
+Just create PermissionHelper object by passing the Activity/Fragment and a listener for callbacks

 ```
-PermissionManager permissionManager;
+PermissionHelper permissionHelper;

 @Override
 protected void onCreate(Bundle savedInstanceState) {
 	super.onCreate(savedInstanceState);
 	.
 	.
-	permissionManager=new PermissionManager(this).setListener(new PermissionManager.PermissionsListener() {
+	permissionHelper=new PermissionHelper(this).setListener(new PermissionHelper.PermissionsListener() {
 		@Override
 		public void onPermissionGranted(int request_code) {